The Best DAWs for Sampling (Without Additional Plugins or Hardware)

 But, of course, you’re not here to learn about samplers.

 So, without further ado, let’s take a look at some of the best DAWs for sampling.
-We’ll not only evaluate the sampling features of each DAW, but also their sampling workflow.
-We’ll also take a closer look at how each DAW supports different sampling techniques, such as time-stretching, slicing, and manipulation of sampled sounds.
+The rest of this article will evaluate both the sampling features of each DAW, and also their sampling workflow.
+We’ll take a closer look at how each DAW supports different sampling techniques, such as time-stretching, slicing, and manipulation of sampled sounds.

-Serato Studio: Most powerful DAW for chopping samples
+Serato Studio: The most powerful DAW for chopping samples

 Serato Studio is a relative newcomer compared to the other tools on this list, but it stands out as the most feature-rich DAW for sample-based music producers.
-It combines powerful audio analysis technology with a beat making workflow that would even make hardware purists drool.
+It combines cutting-edge audio analysis technologies with a beat making workflow that would even make hardware sampler purists drool.

 Another innovative feature is its stem functionality, which removes or isolates specific elements of the sample, such as drums, bass, guitar, or vocals.
 This level of control enables producers to fine-tune their arrangements and tailor the sample to suit their creative vision.